Getting Into Consulting With a Low GPA: What MBB Actually Requires (2026)

 If you are planning ahead (6-18 months):

-- Practice cases relentlessly.
+4. Practice cases consistently.
 For below-threshold candidates who do get interviews, the case performance standard is no different.
 You still need to pass the same case interview.
-See our case interview practice guide and case interview for beginners.
+See our case interview practice guide, case interview for beginners, and is consulting right for you if you are still testing fit.

 The Case Interview Is Where It Gets Decided

-GPA determines whether you get an interview.
+GPA can influence whether you get an interview.
 It does not determine whether you get an offer.
-Once you are in the room — or on the video call — every candidate faces the same case, the same evaluation rubric, and the same interviewer.
-Your GPA is irrelevant at that point.
+Once you are in the room or on the video call, the case, behavioral stories, communication, and judgment matter far more than the transcript.

-This is actually the most important thing a below-threshold candidate can internalize: the work to compensate for a low GPA (networking, GMAT prep, building experiences) gets you to the interview.
-From there, it is pure performance.
-Study the case interview frameworks, practice your market sizing, sharpen your case synthesis, and walk into the interview ready to perform regardless of what your transcript says.
+This is the most important thing a below-threshold candidate can internalize: the work to compensate for a low GPA, including networking, stronger quantified experience, and clearer academic context, helps you reach the interview.
+From there, performance matters.
+Study the case interview frameworks, practice your market sizing, sharpen your case synthesis, prepare behavioral stories, and walk into the interview ready to perform regardless of what your transcript says.

-The firms that passed on your resume because of a number did not see you solve a case.
-The ones that gave you a shot will.
+The firms that pass on your resume may never see you solve a case.
+The ones that interview you will evaluate the full performance.

 Frequently asked questions